-- Almost 50% of respondents agreed or strongly agreed that parks within the Town meet their or their family's routine recreational needs, while 22.6% disagreed or strongly disagreed. - Only 16.2% of respondents feel that existing bicycle facilities are adequate and 42.2% believed the bicycle facilities are inadequate.
-16.8% of respondents feel safe using existing bicycle facilities. - 71.6% of respondents agree or strongly agree that the parks are well maintained and clean. - 50% of respondents disagree or strongly disagree that the existing sidewalk system/pedestrian infrastructure is adequate.
-Additionally, 26.4% do not feel safe using pedestrian/walking facilities.
+- Only 16.2 percent of respondents feel that existing bicycle facilities are adequate and 42.2 percent believed the bicycle facilities are inadequate.
+16.8 percent of respondents feel safe using existing bicycle facilities. - 71.6 percent of respondents agree or strongly agree that the parks are well maintained and clean. - 50 percent of respondents disagree or strongly disagree that the existing sidewalk system/pedestrian infrastructure is adequate.
+Additionally, 26.4 percent do not feel safe using pedestrian/walking facilities.